 Who said that gaming can't be educational?
 I led Google's data strategy team for "The Hieroglyphics Initiative" - Ubisoft's widely publicised community engagement project for the launch of Assassin's Creed: Origins.
 This was designed to advance academic research by crowdsourcing community ML annotations and deploying Google's AutoML algorithms to automatically identify & translate hieroglyphs.

+In July 2020, and with the blessing of the Ubisoft team, we launched Fabricius - our longterm extension to the project - in partnership with the Google Arts & Culture team (as covered by the BBC & Wired).
 Having supported this project long past its launch, I understand the lasting impact this work has had, and continues to exert, in academic circles & classrooms.

 In an age of personalisation, consumer clothing has been one of the slowest sectors to meaningfully respond.
 I led Google's data strategy team in developing "Coded Couture" with Ivyrevel, leveraging Google's awareness API to turn your habits into personal, functional & affordable artworks.

 When you're travelling alone, meeting new people can be awkward; at least that's what our data showed.
 To help their customers break the ice, I led Google's research team for Hostelworld, leading to a custom deployment of the Google Translate API.

 Back in 2014, every company on the Internet seemed to be appropriating online pet culture; apart from pet brands.
 I led Google's relationship with Mars and AMV BBDO throughout the inception and development of Kitten Kollege; personally advising on Search and Video audience behaviours by applying machine vision to identify relevant annotations with high platform demand but limited supply.